The Professionals (1966 film)

-The Professionals is a 1966 American Western film written, produced, and directed by Richard Brooks and starring Burt Lancaster, Lee Marvin, Robert Ryan, Woody Strode, with Jack Palance, Claudia Cardinale and Ralph Bellamy in supporting roles.
+The Professionals is a 1966 American Western action film written, produced, and directed by Richard Brooks and starring Burt Lancaster, Lee Marvin, Robert Ryan and Woody Strode, with Jack Palance, Claudia Cardinale and Ralph Bellamy in supporting roles.
 The script was adapted from the 1964 novel A Mule for the Marquesa by Frank O'Rourke.

-The film received three Oscar nominations and an enthusiastic critical reception.
+The film received three Academy Award nominations and an enthusiastic critical reception.